 The Bucks County Register of Wills possesses a wealth of data for those interested in genealogical research.
-When a Bucks County will is probated, the Register collects a copy of the person’s death certificate, the person’s original will, an inventory of the person’s probate assets and a copy of the person’s inheritance tax return.
+When probating a Bucks County will, the Register collects a copy of the person’s death certificate, the person’s original will, an inventory of the person’s probate assets and a copy of the person’s inheritance tax return.

 The Bucks county probate file might also include many other family related items.
+Tax returns, receipts, and lists of assets.
+Further, there might be lists of children or siblings.
 All of these documents can provide invaluable family information to a person working on a family tree.

 The Archive Research Center is open to the public and you do not need an appointment.
 The Bucks County Register of Wills and Clerk of the Orphans’ Court have records dating back to 1684, so you can trace your family tree back for hundreds of years and find out what they owned and to whom they gave their money.
 You might also find out who was the black sheep in the family and got nothing!

 If you have more probate questions, please read my more detailed article, Probate Process: All You Need to Know.

 While those probate files make for excellent research material, they got there because the probate system requires specific data filed in the right order.
 Let our probate lawyers help walk you through the confusing probate process.
 If you have more questions, please call to speak to one of our experienced probate lawyers.
 Our lawyers are is ready to answer your questions.
 Further, I included links to even more detailed information on my website.
 So, let me know how I did, comments and questions are welcome!

 Furthermore, I would be happy to answer your questions.
 If you have any other matters feel free to contact our office for a free consultation.
 We try to make the process as painless as possible!

 Wills, Trusts, Probate, and Estate Litigation, It’s All We Do